Computing the BWT and LCP array of a Set of Strings in External Memory: Introduction

-Our algorithm has an \(\mathcal{O}(mkl)\) time complexity, and uses \(\mathcal{O}(mkl)\) I/O volume and \(\mathcal{O}(k + m)\) main memory, where $l$ is the maximum value in the LCP array.
-Moreover, our approach is entirely based on linear scans (\ie it does not contain a sorting step) which makes it more amenable to actual disk-based implementations.
-We point out that $l\le k$, therefore our time and I/O complexities are at least as good as those of extLCP~\cite{Cox2016}.
-The RAM usages of our approach and of extLCP are not comparable, since they are respectively $O(m+k)$ and $O(m+\sigma^{2})$.
+Our algorithm has \(\mathcal{O}(mkl\sigma)\) time complexity, uses \(\mathcal{O}(mkl\max\{\lg m, \lg l\})\) I/O volume, and \(\mathcal{O}(\sigma w + k w + m \lg \sigma + \lg l)\) main memory, where $l$ is the maximum value in the LCP array and \(w\) is the space required to store a memory address.
+Moreover, our approach is entirely based on linear scans (i.e., it does not contain a sorting step) which makes it more amenable to actual disk-based implementations.
+We point out that $l\le k$, therefore our time and I/O complexities are at least as good as those of \extlcp~\cite{Cox2016} when building the data structures for massive sets of short sequences over a constant alphabet and if \(\lg m\) and \(\lg l\) are smaller than the word size (which is usually the case).
+The RAM usage of our approach and that of \extlcp are not easily comparable, since they are respectively $\mathcal{O}(\sigma w + k w + m \lg \sigma + \lg l)$ and $\mathcal{O}(m+\sigma^{2})$.
+If we suppose that we can store a memory address in a memory word, our RAM usage is \(\mathcal{O}(\sigma + k + m\lg \sigma + \lg l)\).
+This means that, in theory, when building the BWT and the LCP of few large strings \extlcp will use less RAM than the method presented in this paper.
+We point out that our algorithm works also on a set of reads having different lengths, and the following sections describe the algorithm referring to that case.

+While writing our paper, two similar approaches have appeared in the literature~\cite{DBLP:conf/spire/EgidiM17,Louza2017d}.
+The method proposed in~\cite{DBLP:conf/spire/EgidiM17} starts from the BWT merging phase of~\cite{Holt2014} to also build the LCP array using a small amount of memory.
+We point out that our paper and~\cite{DBLP:conf/spire/EgidiM17} are two independent works.
+Moreover, our focus is on an external-memory approach, which is not explicitly pursued in~\cite{DBLP:conf/spire/EgidiM17}.
+An extension to fully external memory computation of BWT and LCP of~\cite{DBLP:conf/spire/EgidiM17} is \egap~\cite{DBLP:journals/almob/EgidiLMT19}.
+This method computes the data structures in three separate steps, (1) splitting the input sequences in subcollections such that the BWT can be computed in-memory, and (2-3) then merging them building the LCP along the way.
+The I/O and time complexities of \egap are both \(\mathcal{O}(mkl)\), matching the ones of our algorithm when the alphabet is constant.

+The method proposed in~\cite{Louza2017d} (\egsa) is a two-phase algorithm for the construction of the Generalized Enhanced Suffix Array, the LCP, and, optionally, the BWT.
+In the first step the required data structures are build for each sequence in input, whereas in the second step the output is produced by merging the data structures built previously.
+Although \egap can be seen as an evolution of \egsa, we included both tools in our experimental evaluation to highlight that building the Generalized Enhanced Suffix Array requires way more resources than directly building the BWT and the LCP.

+The paper is laid out as follows.
+In Section~\ref{sec:definitions} we provide the basic definitions we will use in the following.
+In Section~\ref{sec:sketch-algorithm} we give a high level description of the method proposed in this paper and illustrate the backward and forward strategies to merge partial arrays.
+In Section~\ref{sec:partition-suffixes} and Section~\ref{sec:merge-suffixes} we dive into the details of our algorithm.
+In Section~\ref{sec:complexity} we analyze the time and I/O complexities of our method.
+In Section~\ref{sec:exp-eval} we provide an experimental analysis of our tool and a comparison with other tools available in the literature.
+Finally, in Section~\ref{sec:conclusions} we recap the contributions of this paper.